jhuapl-bio/pathogenesis-gene-ontology/issue_template.md

 the definition should be understandable even for non-specialists.
 Include a PubMed ID to refer to any relevant article that provides additional information about the suggested term.

 ## Suggested parent term
-Please look at the hierarchy in the Protege browser, and provide the PathGO id or rdfs:label of the suggested parent term
+Please look at the hierarchy in the Protege browser, and provide the PathGO id or rdfs:label of the suggested parent term.

 ## Attribution
-If you would like a nanoattribution, please indicate your ORCID id
+If you would like a nanoattribution, please indicate your ORCID id.

 If your comment relates to a specific term, please provide the PathGO id or rdfs:label of the term in addition to your comment.